gabtoschi/gabtoschi.github.io/content/en/blog/review/doctor-who-60th-specials.md

 ![12th Doctor and 1st Doctor](/img/reviews/doctor-who-60th-specials/12.jpg)

-But I said there were TWO keywords for this journey and we talked about how 12th reacted to the loss (and isn't very well).
-That [speech on *The Zygon Inversion*](https://www.youtube.com/watch?v=BJP9o4BEziI) shows exactly how much traumatized the Time War still is for The Doctor.
+But I said there were TWO keywords for this journey and we haven't talked about how 12th reacted to the loss (and isn't very well).
+That [speech on *The Zygon Inversion*](https://www.youtube.com/watch?v=BJP9o4BEziI) shows exactly how much traumatizing the Time War still is for The Doctor.
 When he loses Clara for the raven, he goes to the extreme of rescuing her on her last breath because he can't face losing one more friend.
 For God's sake, [Heaven Sent](https://www.youtube.com/watch?v=suUv4slpr3I) isn't just a cinematic masterpiece, but the most intimate episode of Doctor Who ever made. **12th was the Doctor that found their essence again, but accumulate so much trauma and memories.**

 Jodie Whittaker's 13th Doctor was born in those Capaldi's last words.
 She was always running, laughing with her fam and being the kindest Doctor in decades. **Her personal journey, to me, was more of a test.** Imagine finally finding your essence again and then discovering that you had ANOTHER LIVES, way before you imagined.
 When 13th looks to all the emotional charge of the Timeless Child and her Division's past lives and just buried it inside the TARDIS... she just confirmed who she is.
 She is The Doctor, the creature they always wanted to be, and it will continue to try.
 As they said once, [*"The name you choose is like a promise you make"*](https://youtu.be/3Xx4NbPkHGM&t=160) and she doubled down on it. **13th was the Doctor that confirmed her essence and chose again to be in her promise.**